-If you’ve breezed through the City of Blaine, Washington, situated on the doorstep of the US-Canadian border at the Peace Arch and Pacific Highway border crossings, you’ve likely experienced a quiet place with not much in the way of excitement.
-Don’t be fooled by your first impressions, though.
+Plenty of people breeze through the City of Blaine, Washington on their way across the US-Canadian border.
+Blaine may seem like your average border town, but don’t let first impressions fool you.
 Linger a little longer and you’ll discover the charms of this city, perched on the cusp of Drayton Harbor.
 What’s there to do in Blaine, you ask?
 Plenty.
-Here are our top picks.
+Here are our top picks for any trip Blaine, whether you're there for the day or a weekend getaway:

 Peace Arch Park’s rolling green lawns and beautifully landscaped garden beds provide the backdrop for many a wedding and family celebration.
-The arch itself represents the only international gateway ever erected in the interest of peace among nations and was dedicated back in 1921 by Washington businessman and philanthropist Samuel Hill.
+The arch itself represents the only international gateway ever erected in the interest of peace among nations.

 Look out for the flower beds planted to resemble the US and Canadian flags each summer – they are eminently photograph-worthy.
 And take a stroll through the gardens to peek at the rotating series of outdoor sculptures.